Digital Graduate Program eligibility and applying

 • people with disability

-• the LGBTIQ+ community
+• the LGBTIQA+ community

 • people from culturally and linguistically diverse backgrounds

-• mature-age Queenslanders.
+• mature-age and career changing Queenslanders.

 Support and reasonable adjustments can be provided to applicants throughout the selection process as required.
 Email our graduate manager at ictgradprog@qld.gov.au to discuss further.